wk275/qbtools-V3/README.md

     - name e.g. qbus
     - hit create

   - copy above parameters: organization, bucket and token to the specific environment variables in the docker-compose.yaml file in the container section qbtools!
-Be sure that you do not use quotes of a space before or behind the equal sign
+Be sure that you do not use quotes or a space before or behind the equal sign!
   - ##### restart all docker containers !
 After the restart everything should be working.
   - ##### Check qbmos, qbusmqtt and qbtools container log files if you have problems in starting up the environment